dantechguy/atomtree/README.md

 # Tree package

+---

-## It's as easy as 123
+## Nested ascii lists are as easy as 1, 2, *tree!*

-1. Have an indented list *with a single root element*
+1. Write an indented list
-2. Select the indented list *(with no trailing whitespace)*
+2. Select the indented list
 3. Press `ctrl-alt-t`, or trigger the generate command through the menu

+*Note: This uses the editor's global indentation level for parsing*

 ## Example

 ```
-root node
 first folder
   second folder
     file1
     file2
   file3
 third folder
   file4
   fourth folder
     file 5
 ```

 **Press `ctrl-alt-t`**